marcandreuf/traefik-vps-1/README.md

 # traefik-vps-1
 Traefik configuration reverse proxy for vps 1

+# Staging

 ## Local staging
 For testing the docker compose traefik configurations.

 >[!IMPORTANT]
 > The staging environment is used for testing dock
-> Activate staging ca server in the traefik/traefik.yml
+> Activate staging ca server in the `docker/traefik/traefik.yml`
 > The log level to DEBUG
-> Do not use this configuration in production.
+> !!Do not use this configuration in production.

 ```bash